 The Azure Backup team recently announced that you can now retain your backups for a longer duration in a cost-effective manner using the new Azure Backup’s Archive tier for your Azure Virtual Machines, SQL Server running in Azure Virtual Machines, and Azure Database for PostgreSQL (PaaS) service.
 Alongside moving your long-term retention (LTR) points to the low-cost Archive tier, you can also perform restores from the Archive tier using a simplified integrated approach.

-In this article, I will share with you how to reduce costs using Azure Backup by leveraging the new Vault Archive tier so you can start optimizing your costs while using Azure Backup.
+In this article, we will share with you how to reduce costs using Azure Backup by leveraging the new Vault Archive tier so you can start optimizing your costs while using Azure Backup.

 Azure Backup Pricing